gamingrobot/doingstuff.dev/content/posts/elf-shared-library-version.md

 ## What about ABI version?

-ABI versioning can be separate from your product/release version.
+ABI version can be separate from your product/release version.
 If you haven't changed the ABI interface, you can keep the same ABI version while updating the product/release version on new builds.
 There are some great [resources](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html), [policy](https://gcc.gnu.org/onlinedocs/libstdc++/manual/abi.html#abi.changes_allowed), and [tools](https://www.gnu.org/software/libtool/manual/libtool.html#Versioning) for how to handle ABI versioning.

 {% info() %}
 Symbol versioning is another way to handle ABI changes without changing the ABI version, this blog post is [all about symbol versioning](https://maskray.me/blog/2020-11-26-all-about-symbol-versioning).